whisper-project/in-my-voice.client.swift/docs/instructions.md

 1. Whisper is designed for conversations where everyone can hear, so you can speak aloud as normal.
 2. Be a good listener!
 Make sure to read everything the Whisperer sends so you're sure of what they're saying.
 3. Don't speak *over* the Whisperer.
-Even though they're typing and you're using your voice, you're still interrupting if you talk while they're talking.
+Even though they're typing and you're using your voice, you're still interrupting if you talk while they're talking/typing.
 Remember: hearing people are wired to pay attention to spoken words.
 That means that, even with the best intentions on all sides, you will naturally drown out the Whisperer by interrupting aloud.
+When listening, be sure to pay attention to the typing sound that indicates the Whisperer is typing, and don’t talk while you hear it.
 4. The average person can speak aloud a lot faster than they can type (especially if the typist has physical restrictions).
 Remind yourself that this affects the pace of the conversation.
 It may feel a little awkward (at least at first), but that's okay—awkwardness happens!
 And it's a very minor price to pay for being able to have full conversations with the Whisperer(s) in your life.
-5. It might make the most sense in some situations (e.g., if you have to be looking elsewhere) for your device to read what the Whisperer says.
-You can use your *Read Aloud* [Listener control](#listener-controls) to turn this feature on (or off), and it will be remembered for the next time you listen.

 ## User Profiles